dtm-labs/en.dtm.pub/docs/blogs/classic-dtrans.md

 In the local messaging solution described above, the producer is responsible for creating and polling the local message table, leading to severe burden.
 RocketMQ opensourced by alibaba supports Transactional Messaging starting from v4.3 version.
-What RocketMQ essentially does is to deligate the local message table to RocketMQ, to achieve the atomicity on the producer's side to send message and execute local transaction.
+What RocketMQ essentially does is to delegate the local message table to RocketMQ, to achieve the atomicity on the producer's side to send message and execute local transaction.

 Transactional Messaging model: